Zenitugo/docker-eks/documentation.md

-# How to trouble shoot a pending pod in kubernetes
+# How to troubleshoot a pending pod in kubernetes
 1. Filter the pending pod `kubectl get pods -n prometheus --field-selector=status.phase=Pending`

 2. Check if the resaon for the pending state is a pod issue or a scheduler issue